What I propose, therefore, is very simple: it is nothing more than to think what we are doing.

 ― Hannah Arendt, The Human Condition

-The conceptual frameworks that are being investigated by our research group continuously inform and refine the Buckminster College’s understanding of:
+The frameworks investigated by the Pearl Divers group inform and refine the Buckminster College’s understanding of:

 The processes of cognitive development that we are interested in are broadly comprehensive.
 They include the more ‘cerebral’ dimensions of learning –academic, intellectual, abstract, and technical– as well as the cognitive processing which is emotional, social, transpersonal, imaginative, creative, physical, physiological et cetera, without any undue downplaying of the importance of any of them.
 Cognition encompasses not only skills and conceptual knowledge, but also sensory processing, motion, emotion, interaction, and extendability of all of these by tools and techniques.